biscuit-auth/website/content/blog/biscuit-3-0.md

 authors = ["clementd"]

 [extra]
-lead = "The reference implementation of rust has been released, will full support for the latest spec additions"
+lead = "The Biscuit reference implementation in Rust has been released, with full support for the latest spec additions"
 +++

+Biscuit is a specification for a cryptographically verified authorization token supporting offline attenuation, and a language for authorization policies based on Datalog.
+It is used to build decentralized authorization systems, such as microservices architectures, or advanced delegation patterns with user facin systems.
+After 5 years of development, Biscuit is now at its third major version, opening up new patterns of authorization.

 ## The biscuit specification and the library ecosystem